yosephdev/quizzy/README.md

 - **GitHub**: For repository hosting.
 - [W3C HTML Validation Service](https://validator.w3.org/ "W3C HTML") - For validating HTML content.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/ "W3C CSS") - For validating CSS styles.
+- [JSHint JavaScript Validator](https://jshint.com/ "JavaScript Validator") - For validating JavaScript codes.

-# Testing
+## Testing

-### Fixed Bugs

-- **Main Navigation Issue**: The main navigation was not properly responding to user interactions.
-Resolved by updating JavaScript event listeners.
-- **Category Button Functionality**: Category buttons were not always triggering the quiz correctly.
-Fixed by ensuring correct data passing in `startQuiz` function.
-- **Progress Bar Misalignment**: Progress bar was inaccurately reflecting quiz progress.
-Corrected in the `updateProgressBar` function.
-- **Start Quiz Button Transition**: Clicking "Start Quiz" now smoothly transitions to quiz questions, improving user experience.
-- **Answer Selection and Question Flow**: After an answer is selected, there is now a "Next Question" button for better control over question progression.
+Testing has been a critical part of developing the Online Quiz App to ensure functionality, usability, and compatibility across different browsers and devices.

+- I tested playing the game in different browsers: Chrome, Firefox, Safari.
+- I confirmed that the game results are always correct.
+- I confirmed that the header, instructions, options, results, and footer text are all readable and easy to understand.
+- I confirmed that the colors and fonts chosen are easy to read and accessible by running it through Lighthouse in DevTools.

-### Unfixed Bugs
+### Bugs Found and Fixed

-- **Immediate Answer Feedback**: The app does not provide instant feedback on answer correctness before moving to the next question.
-Essential for enhancing the learning experience.
+- **Solved Bugs**:
+  - When deployed to GitHub Pages, some links were broken due to path issues.
+Fixed by updating the file paths.
+  - The CSS file link was corrected by removing the leading slash.

+- **Unsolved Bugs**:
+  - There are currently no unsolved bugs.

 ### Manual Testing

-Manual testing was conducted to ensure the functionality and usability of the quiz app.
-Each feature was tested across different browsers and devices to guarantee a consistent user experience.
-The main areas of focus were:
+Manual testing was performed extensively to ensure all features worked as expected.
+This involved:

-- **Navigation and Responsiveness**: Tested the navigation menu, category selection, and responsiveness of layout on various devices.
+- **Navigation and Responsiveness**: Ensuring that the navigation menu and category selection are functional across various devices.
-- **Quiz Functionality**: Verified the quiz start process, question display, answer selection, and progression through questions.
+- **Quiz Functionality**: Testing the quiz start process, question display, answer selection, and question progression.
-- **Score Tracking and Results Display**: Checked the accuracy of score tracking and the correct display of results upon quiz completion.
+- **Score Tracking and Results**: Verifying the accuracy of the score tracking and the correct display of results upon quiz completion.
-- **User Interface Interactions**: Ensured buttons and links functioned correctly and provided the expected outcome.
+- **User Interface**: Confirming that buttons and links function as expected.

 ## HTML